gopinathsjsu/team-project-team-17/README.md

 Subhadra Ranga Swamy

 # Contributions
-Phillip Nguyen: Helped with admin functionality and booking aspects\
+Phillip Nguyen: Worked on admin functionality and booking aspects\
-Min Joung Kim: \
+Min Joung Kim: Worked on the user APIs in the backend and integration\
-Manidhar Reddy Buggana: \
+Manidhar Reddy Buggana: Worked on form verification and dynamic pricings on bookings (weekend, customer loyalty, etc)\
-Subhadra Ranga Swamy:
+Subhadra Ranga Swamy: Worked on modifying user and hotel information and made UI wireframes

 # Repo
 https://github.com/gopinathsjsu/team-project-team-17